 - Teaching artists instruct students in social dance such as the merengue, foxtrot, rumba, tango, swing, and waltz and selected “sugar” dances–such as the cha cha slide and stomp.

 - Each residency also includes a video lesson, a guest artist “buddy” visit, and curriculum connection assignments.
 Click here for an inside look at a buddy visit!

-Carefully selected and trained in the Dulaine Method and the Dancing Classroom Curriculum, our Teaching Artists work very closely with classroom teachers to create curriculum connection assignments that support the academic goals of the participating class.
+Our Teaching Artists are carefully selected and trained in the Dulaine Method and the Dancing Classroom Curriculum, and use the vocabulary of ballroom dance to cultivate the positive feelings that are inherent in every child.
+The maturity necessary to dance together fosters respect, team work, and a sense of joy and accomplishment that DCP believes every child should experience.
+Our Teaching Artists also work very closely with classroom teachers to create curriculum connection assignments that support the academic goals of the participating class.
 In addition to work that supports academic content areas, students write reflections to voice their feelings about learning to dance and work with classmates.

 All participating schools finish with a “Culminating Event,” after which selected students can take part in the optional Colors of the Rainbow Team Match events.
 The Culminating Event is a highlight of the residency for all members of the school community.
 Students, parents, and teachers come together to celebrate the social development of the dancers, as well as to enjoy an elegant dance performance!